 May be asymptomatic for many years.
 Signs and symptoms of mitral valve disease may include:

 - Heart murmur on auscultation

 - Physical Examination- on auscultation physician will hear a heart murmur.

 - Echocardiography- An echocardiogram helps your doctor understand the mitral valve and how well it's working.

 - Transesophageal Echocardiogram

 - Electrocardiogram (ECG).
 An ECG can detect enlarged chambers of heart, heart disease and abnormal heart rhythms.

 - Cardiac MRI

-- Standard blood and tests and performed to check fitness for surgery
+- Standard blood tests are performed to check fitness for surgery.

 - You will be able to perform usual activities after 4 to 6 weeks.